 Fast forward to present time.
 I retired my cap and goggles and found a new love for CrossFit and functional movement; however, I just got into triathlons last year!
 I still experience my back pain from almost 10 years ago, but it is much less frequent, and know my "warning signs", so that when it is about to return, I can prevent it entirely, or prevent it from being as severe.

 It is NORMAL to experience aches and pains, but when you do, don't ignore them.
 Find the right person to help you recover, manage, and prevent less frequent and less severe injuries so that you are able to manage your body ON YOUR OWN, with the occasional "tune up".

 Getting to Know Dr. Sattler

-Dr. Schenkman received her Bachelors in Science from Ramapo College of New Jersey where she also swam competitively.
+Dr. Sattler received her Bachelors in Science from Ramapo College of New Jersey where she also swam competitively.
 She was in their "3+3" Physical Therapy Program with Rutgers University (formerly UMDNJ) where she received her Doctorate in Physical Therapy.
-Here is where she met Dr. Jesse Sattler, who just joined OTB in the Fall of 2020!
+Here is where she met Dr. Jesse Sattler, Co-Owner of the practice.

 Her post-doctorate training and certifications include:

 McKenzie Method: Mechanical Diagnosis and Treatment of spinal conditions

 Functional Movement Taping through RockTape